 As well as being insolvency professionals, Wilson Field are specialist finance brokers with the ability to explore and secure a variety of corporate finance options for companies in need of a cash boost.

 If you feel that a cash injection could help to get your business back on track, explore our range of financial solutions here.

-The Coronavirus Job Retention (Furlough) Scheme is due to end on the 31st October.
-It was introduced in March in order to secure the wages of employees unable to work throughout the COVID-19 outbreak.
+The Coronavirus Job Retention (Furlough) Scheme is now due to end at the end of April 2021.
+It was introduced in March 2020 in order to secure the wages of employees unable to work throughout the COVID-19 outbreak.
 It supported companies by providing reimbursement for 80% of the wages of furloughed employees, meaning that they did not have the pressure of accountability for retaining the jobs of workers unable to fulfil their usual duties.

 From 1st September 2020, companies have been required to cover 10% of the salary payments that their furloughed employees are entitled to, with the government’s contribution dropping from 80% to 70%.
 From the 31st October, employers with workers still furloughed will now be liable for payment of the full 80%, with workers having no obligation to fulfil their regular duties unless they are asked to return to work, and to their regular salary.